infamous55/az-functions-example/README.md

 ## Cleaning up

 You should have two new resource groups: one for the Storage Account; and one for the Function App and its associated resources.
-Execute the `Azure: Delete Resource Group...` command to clean up.
+Execute the `Azure: Delete Resource Group...` command to delete each of them.